A Fresh Look at Coding for q-ary Symmetric Channels: Introduction

 One example application, which also motivated this work, is Slepian-Wolf coding of $q$-ary sources with a discrete impulse-noise correlation model, using $q$-SC channel code syndromes as fixed-rate (block) source code.
 This can then be used as a building block for a Wyner-Ziv coding scheme, where $q$ is the number of scalar quantizer levels, or for fixed-rate quantization of sparse signals with a Bernoulli-$\eps$ prior on being nonzero \cite{Weidmann2008b}.
 Clearly, $q$ will be only moderately large in such a scenario.

-The capacity loss of the binary decomposition is due to the fact that the correlation between errors on the binary sub-channels is not taken into account, i.e., since an error on one sub-channel of the \qsc\ implies a symbol error, it will be more likely for the other sub-channels to be in error as well.
+The capacity loss of the binary decomposition is due to the fact that the correlation between errors on the binary sub-channels is not taken into account, i.e., since an error on one sub-channel of the \qsc\ implies a symbol error, the error probabilities on the other sub-channels will change conditioned on this event.
 A better approach would be the use of non-binary low-density parity-check (LDPC) codes over GF($q$) \cite{Davey1998}.
 While that would take into account the dependency between bit errors within a symbol, the decoding complexity of the associated non-binary LDPC decoder is $O(q\cdot\log q)$ or at least $O(q)$ when using sub-optimal algorithms \cite{Declercq2007}.

 Instead, this work focuses on a modified binary LDPC decoder of complexity $O(\log q)$.
 Section~\ref{sec:layer_scheme} studies an ideal scheme using layers of different-rate binary codes, providing the key intuition that once a bit error is detected, the remaining bits of the symbol may be treated as erasures without loss in rate.
-Section~\ref{sec:sym_scheme} then proposes a scheme using a single binary code and develops the new variable node decoding rules from first principles, by factorizing the posterior probabilities.
-Section~\ref{sec:front-end} shows that the new decoding rule is equivalent to a front-end that maps $q$-ary symbols to groups of $m$ bits and studies its factor graph representation.
-Section~\ref{sec:exit} provides the extrinsic information transfer chart characterization of this $q$-SC front-end, which is used in Section~\ref{sec:design} to design optimized LDPC codes.
-Finally, Section~\ref{sec:gen_scheme} shows that these decoding methods extend to a larger class of $q$-ary channels.
+Section~\ref{sec:bit-APP} then proposes a scheme using a single binary code and develops the new variable node decoding rules from first principles, by factorizing the posterior probabilities.
+Section~\ref{sec:front-end} shows that the new decoding rule is equivalent to a front-end (or \emph{first receiver block}) that maps $q$-ary symbols to groups of $m$ bits and studies its factor graph representation.
+Section~\ref{sec:exit} analyzes the extrinsic information transfer chart characterization of this \qsc\ front-end, which is shown to allow capacity-achieving iterative decoders.
+Section~\ref{sec:design} briefly outlines how to design optimized LDPC codes for this problem and presents simulation results.
+Finally, Section~\ref{sec:gen_scheme} extends these decoding methods to a larger class of $q$-ary channels.